aimeeu/cardiganpeke/content/en/docs/samples/armory/install/index.md

 This example shows how to install the Scale Agent in Spinnaker using the Spinnaker Operator.

+>A sales engineer provided notes and the Kubernetes manifests.

 {{< figure src="scale-agent-spinnaker.png" width="80%" height="80%" >}}

 {{< figure src="configure-scale-agent.png" width="80%" height="80%" >}}

 ### GitHub Integration plugin

 This example shows how to install the GitHub Integration plugin in Spinnaker using Halyard.

+>I created this using notes from an engineer.

 {{< figure src="github-int-plugin-install-halyard.png" width="80%" height="80%" >}}

+## Install Armory CDSH in AWS EC2 using K3s

+I wrote this shortly after I started with Armory.
+It's based on notes I took while learning to use the product.
+One of the sales engineers provided instructions for configuring Lightweight Kubernetes to be publicly accessible when running on an EC2 instance.

+This page became outdated and is no longer in production.

+I should not have included instructions and screenshots for how to create an S3 bucket or IAM role.
+Instead, I should have stated what the user needs and then linked to relevant AWS docs.

+{{< figure src="operator-k3s-ec2.png" width="80%" height="80%" >}}